 Transformative justice…is this the same thing as restorative justice?
-Not quite but they are rooted in similar principles such as humanity, dignity, and accountability.
+Not quite but they are rooted in similar principles such as respect, acceptance, and accountability.
 They both have the same goal of restoring relationships and building better communities.
 Imagine a square, we’ll name it RJ.
 Now imagine a rectangle, this is TJ.
 Does the square fit inside of the rectangle, yes.
 Similarly, RJ practices and philosophies fit within TJ but there is a distinct edge that differentiates transformative justice work.

 There is a lot of discourse regarding the differences and similarities of RJ vs. TJ.
 The way these philosophies are practiced and interpreted varies depending on who you ask.
 What is worth holding onto is the fact that transformative justice seeks to include wider social systems and policies in the resolution of a harm caused.
 TJ asks, what circumstances may have incited the harmful behavior?
 What systemic commonalities exist between this incident and others like it?
 What can be done to prevent future occurrences of this harm?
 Whereas, restorative justice seeks to answer the questions to more localized harms, who has been hurt and what are their needs?
 Who is accountable for repairing this harm and how?
 Who else has an invested interest in repairing this harm to prevent future occurrences?
-Properly understood, both RJ and TJ approaches are the same thing but in practice it may look different and TJ seeks to address broader, overlapping social harms.
+Properly understood, both RJ and TJ approaches are similar but in practice they look different because TJ seeks to address broader, overlapping social harms.